wdbasson/visit-counter/README.md

-This repo demonstrates how a simple site visit counter in a PHP docker.
+This repo demonstrates a simple site visit counter in a PHP docker.

 # How to build
 ```